merdolphin/projectEuler/README.md

 ============

-Here I mainly use C/C++ to solve those problems in Project Euler.
+Here mainly use C/C++ to solve those problems in Project Euler.

-Please kindly notice that my programming is not so-orthodox.

-Most I learned/did via reading and googling, mostly trained by myself.

-After all, not bad to take a look,

-Hopefully, it can be servered as references for someone who is chocked by some of those problems.
+Please note that those with _1, _2, _3 correspond to the version 1, version 2 and version 3.
+Version 1 basically is built on brute-force way, it still has some elegance to waste computer time.
 To be continue ...